23 Top-Rated Beaches in the US

 9. Fort Lauderdale Beach, FL

 Similar to its cousin in Miami, Fort Lauderdale Beach is also lined by an ocean-front boardwalk.
 Here, too, you'll find rollerbladers, sun worshippers, and beach volleyball aficionados.
 You'll also come across a vibrant social scene complete with outdoor musical entertainment and street performers.
-Unlike Miami Beach, however, you won't need to fight huge crowds to find a good spot for your sun tent.
+Unlike Miami Beach, however, you won't need to fight huge crowds to find a good spot for your sun tent on this popular beach.

 Towards the north end of the beach, you'll find Fort Lauderdale Beach Park, which has enough picnic tables to seat everyone you've ever met, as well as restrooms, outdoor showers, lifeguards, and of course, that beautiful boardwalk Fort Lauderdale Beach is so famous for.